 As with all institutional aid, you must complete the FAFSA (no requirement to demonstrate financial need) to receive Performance Tuition Awards, Athletic Aid, or Deans' Scholars Awards.

 Students who want to receive any state, federal, or institutional awards (grants, scholarships, tuition awards, work study, and loans) must complete the Free Application for Federal Student Aid (FAFSA) by the Financial Aid Office priority deadline of March 15 each year to be considered.
+Applications received after the priority deadline will be awarded on a first-come, first-served basis subject to available funding.
 Merit tuition awards and many GSA scholarships do not require demonstration of financial need.
-Entering freshmen who meet the merit-based AI requirement and have need as calculated by the Federal Need Analysis Formula will receive a comparable need-based tuition waiver.
+Entering first-year students (freshmen) who meet the merit-based AI requirement and have need as calculated by the Federal Need Analysis Formula will receive a comparable need-based tuition waiver.
 New students who qualify for a tuition award through the admission process may also receive a need-based tuition award, but the total for both tuition awards will not exceed $3,000.

-The CWU GSA deadline is now March 1st.
-The application opens on October 1st and is availa
+The CWU GSA deadline is March 1st.
+The application opens on October 1st and is available at MyC